lontelis/cosmopit/README.md

 # QUERIES:
 please feel free to contact for any queries or bugs at: <br />
-pntelis -at- cppm -point- in2p3 -point- fr
+ntelis.pierros -at- gmail -point- com